bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 It would be an entire (worthy!) research project to discern the licensing practices around other chemical processes.
 However, skimming through the history of the heavy hitters there seem to be repeated references to multiple companies bringing them to market.[^fn111] Additionally, a significant chunk of the work still ended up in academic papers instead of patents, whether it was being done in universities or industrial labs.[^fn112] The number of papers that industrial labs published suggests that at least more of the steps leading up to an innovation were public than today.

-It's worth noting that before the relationship of government, academia, and technology fundamentally changed in 1980 with the Bayh-Dole act, it was hard to have exclusive license rights on federally funded research.
+It's worth noting that before the relationship of government, academia, and technology fundamentally changed in 1980 with the Bayh---Dole act, it was hard to have exclusive license rights on federally funded research.
 The situation flipped after 1980 to a world where research institutions by default had exclusive rights to the output of federally funded research.
 This shift coincides roughly with the distinct absence of new general-purpose physical technologies.
 Obviously any direct causal link is speculation at best.
 At the same time, ignoring it feels dishonest as well.
 Counterfactuals are hard.

 The computer age is littered with anecdotes of technology that was only impactful because its creators failed to capture its value.
 Alan Kay argues that the technologies created in Xerox PARC have created trillions of dollars in value.[^fn113] Imagine a world where Xerox sued the living daylights out of any product that used a mouse or a GUI.
 I suspect the mouse and GUI would have been much less impactful in that world.